Anthony Anderson: Rape and sexual assault allegations

 Anderson was accused of raping a 25-year-old extra in a trailer on the film set of Hustle & Flow on July 27, 2004.
 The alleged victim accused Anderson and assistant director Wayne Witherspoon of forcibly removing her clothing, photographing her naked body, and sexually assaulting her.
 A witness claimed to have heard the alleged victim's screams and to have seen her run naked from the trailer, and she was treated at St. Francis Hospital.
 The charges were dropped on October 6, 2004, because the judge ruled that there was no probable cause to try the case.

 Anderson was sued for sexual assault in September 2004 by another woman who claimed that Anderson made sexually suggestive remarks and then assaulted her in his dressing room on the set of All About the Andersons.

 On July 20, 2018, it was revealed that he was being investigated by the Los Angeles Police Department for another sexual assault allegation.
 On September 4, the Los Angeles District Attorney's Office declined to press charges, citing lack of evidence after the alleged victim declined to be interviewed by the investigating officer.

-2003 Lindsay Lohan interview

-In 2003, a then 33-year-old Anderson interviewed the then 17-year-old Lindsay Lohan who was promoting Freaky Friday.
-Anderson was filling in for Sharon Osbourne on The Sharon Osbourne Show on Dec.
-16, 2003.
-In the interview Anderson asks Lohan about her dating habits, personal life and living with Raven-Symone.
-Anderson told Lohan, "Both of you are beautiful women" and that "Some men like [women] young.
-We ain't gonna mention no names, but I'm one of them."

-In 2025, the interview resurfaced and went viral with many condemning Anderson's comments and noticing Lohan being visibly uncomfortable.
-In response Anderson's publicist released a statement saying, "This interview was clearly intended as comedy.
-He regrets if the humor was in poor taste and maintains the utmost respect for Lindsay".